mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 - Melna goes to see Jes, and Linyu is there
 - Melna chases after hae and catches hae, with the pendant showing, and Melna seeing it
 - The two travel to Yansha and talk on the way.
-- At Yansha, they meet Setre
+- At Yansha, they meet Ramne and Ginnu

  -->